alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

+To deal with the seasonality we can simply adjust the methods used for estimating/eliminating the time trend.

 If we assume a linear time trend and a constant seasonal pattern we can use `tslm(y ~ trend + season)`
 to estimate $m _t$ and $s _t$ .
-This will run an OLS regression where for each but one month a dummy variable was automatically introduced.
+This will run an OLS regression where for each but one month a dummy variable is automatically introduced.

 `@instructions`
+- Estimate trend and seasonality using a linear model.
+- Plot the original series together with the fitted values of this model.
+- Save an estimate of the random component as `con_supply2010_random1`.

 `@hint`